Sister To Sister

 - Request information about Dominican’s undergraduate programs.

-These experiences helped boost her resume, which was key when searching for this summer’s internship.
+Those experiences helped boost her resume, which was key when searching for summer internships.
 Enthusiastic recommendations from her faculty mentors also helped.

-Elina, who will graduate a semester early this coming December, was the first to urge younger sister Sevil, who also attended Marin’s Terra Linda High School, to consider Dominican.
+Elina, who graduate a semester early in December of 2019, was the first to urge younger sister Sevil, who also attended Marin’s Terra Linda High School, to consider Dominican.
+Sevil had received a scholarship to Dominican by earning a Consistent Achievers Award when she was an eighth-grader at Miller Creek Elementary School.

-A biology major and chemistry minor, Sevil spent this summer at Tororo District Hospital in eastern Uganda working with Dr. Cooper on a malaria study led by researchers from UCSF and funded by the National Institutes of Health and the Medicinces for Malaria Venture (MMV.org).
+A biology major and chemistry minor, Sevil spent the summer of 2018 at Tororo District Hospital in eastern Uganda working with Dr. Cooper on a malaria study led by researchers from UCSF and funded by the National Institutes of Health and the Medicines for Malaria Venture (MMV.org).
 Sevil examined the effects of anti-malarial drugs and exploratory compounds on parasites isolated from symptomatic malaria patients.
 Malaria, a disease caused by a blood parasite and transmitted by mosquitoes, is endemic in Uganda and still accounts for many deaths, especially among infants and young children.

-This year, Sevil will continue to work on a malaria-related research project in Dr. Cooper’s laboratory at Dominican.
+Last year, Sevil continued to work on a malaria-related research project in Dr. Cooper’s laboratory at Dominican.
 The summer experience allowed her to observe the effects of this disease first-hand in Africa.
-Now entering her junior year, she also will gain insight into life as a physician through the 10-year-old Dominican Kaiser Permanente Pre-Med Mentor Program, in which students shadow Kaiser physicians during the fall and spring semesters.
+She also gained insight into life as a physician through the 10-year-old Dominican Kaiser Permanente Pre-Med Mentor Program, in which students shadow Kaiser physicians during the fall and spring semesters.